How to Enjoy a Typical French Breakfast (Cafe, Hotel, or Home!)

 In France, a pâtisserie is where you’ll find sweets, candies, and cakes.
 Think eclairs, mille-feuilles, and petit fours.

-In other words, pâtisseries are home to all kinds of delicious treats, but nothing you’d typically eat for breakfast!
+In other words, pâtisseries are home to all kinds of delicious treats, but nothing you’d typically eat for breakfast (though I suppose on vacation, no one is stopping you!).

 If you’re headed to a hotel that offers breakfast in France, here’s what you can generally expect!